 U.S. – Rwanda Trade Relations

-Two-way trade in goods between the United States and Rwanda was approximately $100 million in 2016.
-The United States exported $74.6 million to Rwanda.
-Exports consisted of $54 million in transportation equipment, $7.9 million in computers, $3.9 million in non-electrical machinery, and $3.5 million in chemicals.
-Imports from Rwanda were $25 million, with the top categories being agricultural products, minerals and ores, forestry products, and food manufactures.
+Two-way trade in goods between the United States and Rwanda was approximately $81 million in 2021.
+The United States exported $50 million to Rwanda.
+Exports consisted of $22 million in chemicals, $9 million in computer and electronic products, $8 million in transportation equipment, and $5 million in processed foods.
+Imports from Rwanda were $31 million, with the top categories being agricultural products, minerals and ores, primary metals, and wood products.
 (US Department of Commerce).
 FDI from the U.S. into Rwanda totaled $11 million in 2020 (Bureau of Economic Analysis).

 Rwanda – California Trade Relations